1826 United Kingdom general election

 The 1826 United Kingdom general election was the 7th general election after the Acts of Union 1800, held on 7 June 1826 to 12 July 1826, to elect members of the House of Commons, the lower house of Parliament.
-It saw the Tories under the Earl of Liverpool win a landslide victory over the Whigs.
+It saw the Tories under Robert Jenkinson, 2nd Earl of Liverpool win a landslide victory over the Whigs.
 In Ireland, liberal Protestant candidates favouring Catholic emancipation, backed by the Catholic Association, achieved significant gains.

 The seventh United Kingdom Parliament was dissolved on 2 June 1826.
 The new Parliament was summoned to meet on 25 July 1826, for a maximum seven-year term from that date.
 The maximum term could be and normally was curtailed, by the monarch dissolving the Parliament, before its term expired.
 As of 2024, the Earl of Liverpool remains the most recent prime minister to have won four successive elections.